Lost In The Theatre

 Size 120 cm x 80 cm

 Printed on FineArt Baryta, a paper that sets the tone for high color depth, large color range and image sharpness.
-This special paper gives the “wow” factor to coastal work, especially with extremely high density prints and fine gray tones.
-The use of barium sulphate in the premium inkjet coating provides the typical shine that makes this work of art a real eye-catcher.
+This special paper gives the artwork a “wow” factor, especially on extremely high density prints and fine gray tones.
+The use of barium sulphate in the premium inkjet coating provides the typical shine that makes this artwork a real eye-catcher.